BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_settings.md

 A complete bundle contains utility settings, Save As New profiles, Property Doctor profiles, Clone Tree profiles, shared formulas and sources, and complete Publish profiles.

 ERP Sync settings are included in the complete settings bundle.
 Connector credentials and other saved connector values remain protected for the current Windows user and are not made portable through settings export.
-Planned pages with no configurable controls, such as Publisher Macros and Translate, do not add active behavior to an exported bundle.
+Publisher Macros stores retained VBA code locally for the current Windows user; it is not included in the settings bundle.
+Translate has no configurable controls.

 > [!IMPORTANT]
 > SQL Server connection secrets are not exported or uploaded.
 After an import, re-enter credentials for external sources that do not already have matching local credentials.